fbpx

 • Joint injuries

-Older adults are especially vulnerable to slip and fall injuries.
+• Older adults.
 According to the CDC, falls are the leading cause of injury and death for older adults.
-Unsafe environments can exacerbate the danger many older adults experience.
+Unsafe environments can exacerbate the danger.

 Slip and fall prevention tips infographic for seniors